 There have been two meetings during which the basic structure for research and research projects has been developed.
 This process is ongoing, with the foundation fairly well established for about half of the level for research.
 Web enhancements are essential to the sharing and distribution of information related to research.
-An advisory council and a research review panel have been With a vision to be "an internationally recognized resource supporting learning environments" and a mission of "advancing the body of knowledge of facilities management through research, discovery and innovation," the Center for Facilities Research is moving ahead in its development.

-established to assist with flow and content.
-Methods to measure success are being developed and enthusiasm mounts as we move toward a "ready" date.
-The Information and Research Committee is looking forward to the work we have before us during the coming year.
+An advisory council and a research review panel have been established to assist with flow and content.
+Methods to measure success are being developed and enthusiasm mounts as we move toward a "ready" date The Information and Research Committee is looking forward to the work we have before us during the coming year.
 Your input and ideas are welcome and will help steer us in directions that make our organization stronger for you.